-The "it just works!" package for Bad Day on the Midway
+The "It just works!" package for Bad Day on the Midway

 It won't get any easier than this: A full package of "Bad Day on the Midway" that includes all files you need for Windows and Mac!